-The bill amends the Arkansas Juvenile Code regarding the expungement of juvenile delinquency records.
-Specifically, it establishes that records of delinquency adjudications for felonies involving violence will be retained for ten years after the last adjudication or guilty plea, after which they may be expunged.
-Additionally, the bill introduces a new provision stating that records of all other delinquency adjudications will be automatically expunged upon the individual's twenty-first birthday.
+The bill amends the law regarding the destruction or expungement of juvenile delinquency records in Arkansas.
+Specifically, it modifies Arkansas Code 9-27-309(b) to establish that records of delinquency adjudications for felonies involving violence will be retained for ten years after the last adjudication or guilty plea, after which they may be expunged.
+Additionally, the bill introduces a new provision stating that records of all other delinquency adjudications will be expunged automatically upon the individual's twenty-first birthday.

-Furthermore, the bill modifies the language surrounding the expungement process, allowing the court to expunge other juvenile records at any time, while removing the previous requirement to expunge all records upon the individual's twenty-first birthday in certain cases.
-The definition of "expunge" is also updated to mean "seal" as defined in a specific section of the law, rather than "destroy."
-These changes aim to streamline the expungement process and clarify the retention period for different types of juvenile records.
+Furthermore, the bill clarifies that the court retains the discretion to expunge other juvenile records at any time, while removing the previous requirement to expunge all records upon the individual's twenty-first birthday in certain cases.
+The definition of "expunge" is also updated to mean "seal" as defined in another section of the law, rather than "destroy."
+These changes aim to streamline the process of handling juvenile records and provide clearer guidelines for expungement.

 Old version SB487 V2 - 3-20-2025 02:12 PM: 9-27-309(b)